 However, these files wouldn’t play upon testing, and the controls are even grayed out.
 Of the two recordings I made, neither played.

 The same is true for the Call Recording feature, located below the Record Surround button.
-XNSPY was able to activate the mic and make the recording, but these recordings also could not be played, with the multimedia controls greyed over.
+During my test, XNSPY was able to activate the mic and make the recording, but these recordings also could not be played, with the multimedia controls greyed over.

 Remote Control Features

 Right below the Call Recording option, you will see the Remote Control feature, which includes Record Surround, Wipe Phone, Lock Phone, and Take Screenshot feature.

 As previously discussed, the record surround feature did not work for my Android test device.
 The Take Screenshot function is only for rooted devices, according to XNSPY’s compatibility page, so I was not surprised here.

 For this part, I tested the Lock Phone feature.

 Upon clicking the feature, I was given a window to nominate a password for the target device.
 For simplicity, I used the numbers 111222.